google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 However, note that `runspv` will fail if you have, for example, both `variant_005.frag` and `variant_005.frag.spv`;
-you must delete one of these files so `runspv` knows which file you want to test, The temporary files and results will be output to `outdir/`.
+you must delete one of these files so `runspv` knows which file you want to test.
+The temporary files and results will be output to `outdir/`.

 ## Reducing shaders from the command line using `glsl-reduce`